fullctl/docs.fullctl.com/docs/ixctl/Add-A-Routeserver.md

 Click on the Route Servers tab in the header menu.
    ![](img/routeservers.png)

-Click on the Route Servers tab in the header menu.
+Choose the Exchange to which a route server will be added from the header menu.
    ![](img/addmember.png)

 Next, click on the Add Route Server button.